gnoppix/wiki-pages/src/content/docs/policy/terms_of_service.md

 ## 2. Geographic and Residency Restrictions

-[cite_start]This service is explicitly unavailable to residents of the European Union (EU), the European Economic Area (EEA), or the United Kingdom (UK)[cite: 11]. [cite_start]The service is not intended for the EU market, and any use by residents of these jurisdictions is a direct violation of this agreement[cite: 12].
+[cite_start]The services are intended for use by +18 adults only.
+Furthermore, the service is explicitly unavailable to residents of the European Union (EU), the European Economic Area (EEA), or the United Kingdom (UK)[cite: 11]. [cite_start]The service is not intended for the EU market, and any use by residents of these jurisdictions is a direct violation of this agreement[cite: 12].

 ### 2.1.
 User Declaration of Non-EU Residency